bdreece/AVR-ICM7212/README.md

 ### Credits

-Everything was written by me (except avrlibc of course), and is licensed with the GPL-2 license.
+Everything was written by me (except avrlibc and the CMake toolchain of course), and is licensed with the GPL-2 license.
 Note that, in accordance with the aforementioned license, I assume NO LIABILITY and there is NO WARRANTY associated with the included software.
 Use at your own risk.